petterreinholdtsen/creepy/README.md

 To Penny for creating the new plugin specific markers

 ### Attribution
-Icons in version 1.3 are selected icons from the icon set
+Icons in versions >= 1.3 are selected icons from the icon set

 Fugue Icons